Web content filtering

 Device groups: Lists all the device groups that have generated web activity in your organization

 Use the time range filter at the top left of the page to select a time period.
 You can also filter the information or customize the columns.
 Select a row to open a flyout pane with even more information about the selected item.

 Errors and issues

 Limitations and known issues in this preview

 Only Microsoft Edge is supported if your device's OS configuration is Server (cmd > Systeminfo > OS Configuration).
-Network Protection is only supported in Inspect mode on Server devices, which is responsible for securing traffic across Chrome/Firefox.
+Network Protection is only supported in Inspect mode on Server devices, which is responsible for securing traffic across supported third-party browsers.

 Unassigned devices will have incorrect data shown within the report.
-In the Report details > Device groups pivot, you may see a row with a blank Device Group field.
+In the Report details > Device groups pivot, you might see a row with a blank Device Group field.
 This group contains your unassigned devices before they get put into your specified group.
-The report for this row may not contain an accurate count of devices or access counts.
+The report for this row might not contain an accurate count of devices or access counts.